Wednesday, August 8, 2007

 The reasons why Bush won't ax Gonzales, are not restricted to the ones given in the recent Time article of that name.
 Gonzales is indeed all that stands between the White House and special prosecutors.
 But the rest of Mr. Calibresi's article falls flat.
 A "non-partisan" replacement?
 Worries about legal bills?
 Not hardly.

-, a capital felon under U.S. law, punishable by death in the United States, or by life in prison if tried in the International Criminal Court.
+Alberto Gonzales is a war criminal, a capital felon under U.S. law, punishable by death in the United States, or by life in prison if tried in the International Criminal Court.
 By perverting the law to excuse and advocate torture as public policy, our Attorney General made himself guilty, on the public record, of aiding, abetting, and enabling one of the most heinous crimes in the human experience.
 And Gonzales "got results".

 Promoting Gonzales to Attorney General was a brilliant maneuver by the Bush regime, because Mr. Gonzales' crimes are in the public record, which only needs to be verified as accurate in a court of law to convict him and send him to death row.
 Lesser criminal violations against the American people come easily under these circumstances.
 As Mr. Gonzales fights for his masters, he is fighting for his life: The perfect human guard dog.